jaateixeira/nameit/README.md

 - Faster to find it
 - Faster to open it
 - Faster to print it (consider sustainability and ecological issues before printing)
-- Less duplication of digital resources (not you are saving space on your hard disk and saving traffic on the web)
+- Less duplication of digital resources (note that you are saving space on your hard disk and saving traffic on the web)
 - No need to login
 - No need to connect to VPN
 - No need to resolve some DOI